 How Much Should You Pray

-It's a relevant question coming into this period of lent.
-It may be the last lent for some.
-For many it may be the last lent outside the cauldron of a persecuted Church.
 Without a deeply rooted prayer life we will not stand erect in the storms that are gathering against the church, neither will we be able to discern the light from the darkness (disguised as light), the deception of the enemy from the call of the bridegroom.
 The mystical relationship that is forged through prayer imbues us with supernatural strength needed to stand fast, or rather to allow Christ to stand fast within.
-We can fast from food and remain healthy in body but we can't fast from prayer.
-We often eat until we are full, but how many remain in prayer until they are "full".
+We can fast from food for up to 40 days and remain healthy in body but we can't fast from prayer for even one day without loosing our way.
+We usually eat until we are full, but how many remain in prayer until they are "full".
 The mark of authentic prayer is that we are not the same within afterwards as we were before.
 Something has shifted within, sometimes sensibly detectable, but always in terms of fruits.

 So what should our attitude be to prayer?
 Some things are best expressed in stories and parables...